-The Business Corporations Act (Ontario) provides that in the event that a director has an interest in a contract or proposed contract or agreement with the Corporation, the director shall disclose his interest in such contract or agreement and shall refrain from voting on any matter in respect of such contract or agreement unless otherwise provided under such Act.
+The Business Corporations Act (Ontario) provides that in the event that a director has an interest in a contract or proposed contract or agreement with the Corporation, the director shall disclose his interest in such contract or agreement and shall not attend any part of the meeting of directors during which the contract or transaction is discussed and not vote on any matter in respect of such contract or agreement unless otherwise provided under such Act.
 To the extent that conflicts of interest arise, such conflicts will be resolved in accordance with the provisions of such Act.